“Nobody Died At Sandy Hook”

 “Snopes.com does a great job of plausible denial by diversion to a related issue.
 The main issue is why Rosen and a bus driver would babysit six children traumatized by seeing their teacher shot dead in front of them without calling the police to take custody of the children immediately.”
 “Again, would you sit idle for half an hour if six children and a bus driver wandered into your yard and told you a tale of a murder going on, or would you immediately dial 911?” pg.
 189

-The claim that Gene Rosen sat “idle” for half an hour is not only absurd but flat-out false.
-This accusation follows the same ugly pattern of blatant lies and libel aimed at a good Samaritan who has endured years of harassment from unhinged conspiracy theorists.
+The claim that Gene Rosen sat “idle” for half an hour is not just wrong—it’s demonstrably false.
+It follows the same familiar pattern of distortion and libel aimed at a private citizen who helped frightened children and was later rewarded with years of harassment from conspiracy theorists.

 All of the children wanted to contact their parents or have [redacted] drive them home, and that along with the man’s [Rosen’s] help, they asked the children for their phone numbers.